quentinsf/IMAPdedup/README.md

 You can specify multiple folders to work on, and it work through them in order and will delete, in the later folders, duplicates of messages that it has found either in those folders or in earlier ones.

+# Specifying the password

+If you don't wish to specify a password via a command-line argument, where it could be seen by other users of the system, and you don't want to type it in each time, you have two options:

+* You can put it in an environment variable called IMAPDEDUP_PASSWORD, or
+* You can specify it in a wrapper script as described below.

-# Use with a config file
+# Use with a config file (a wrapper script)

 Michael Haggerty made some small changes to facilitate calling imapdedup from a script (e.g., from a cron job).
 Instead of running it directly, create a wrapper script that can be as simple as: